 The first line of the file is the XML declaration.
-The declaration is optional, but if it is included, it must be on the first line and no other content or white space can appear before it.
+The declaration is optional.
+If the declaration is included, it must be on the first line and no other content or white space may appear before it.
 The

-version is included, it must represent the character encoding of the file.
+encoding is included, it must declare the character encoding of the file.

 The next line defines the document root,

 <UXML> element includes attributes for the namespace prefix definitions and the location of schema definition files.
 You can specify these attributes in no partiular order.

 In UIElements, each element is defined in either the

 UnityEngine.UIElementsnamespace contains elements that are defined as part of the Unity Runtime.